Bugatti: Family tragedy

-The death of Ettore Bugatti's son, Jean Bugatti, on 11 August 1939 marked a turning point in the company's fortunes.
-Jean died while testing a Type 57 tank-bodied race car near the Molsheim factory.
+The death of Ettore Bugatti's son, Jean Bugatti, on 11 August 1939 marked a turning point in the company's fortunes as he died while testing a Type 57 tank-bodied race car near the Molsheim factory.

 After World War II

 World War II left the Molsheim factory in ruins and the company lost control of the property.
 During the war, Bugatti planned a new factory at Levallois, a northwestern suburb of Paris.
 After the war, Bugatti designed and planned to build a series of new cars, including the Type 73 road car and Type 73C single seat racing car, but in all Bugatti built only five Type 73 cars.

 Development of a 375 cc supercharged car was stopped when Ettore Bugatti died on 21 August 1947.
-Following Ettore Bugatti's death, the business declined further and made its last appearance as a business in its own right at a Paris Motor Show in October 1952.
+Following his death, the business declined further and made its last appearance as a business in its own right at a Paris Motor Show in October 1952.

 After a long decline, the original incarnation of Bugatti ceased operations in 1952.

 Design

-Bugattis are recognized for their focus on design.
+Bugatti models are known to focus on design.
 Engine blocks were hand scraped to ensure that the surfaces were flat so that gaskets were not required for sealing, and many of the exposed surfaces of the engine compartment featured guilloché finishes on them.
 Safety wires were threaded through most fasteners in intricately laced patterns.
 Rather than bolt the springs to the axles as most manufacturers did, Bugatti's axles were forged such that the spring passed through an opening in the axle, a much more elegant solution requiring fewer parts.
 Bugatti himself described his competitor Bentley's cars as "the world's fastest lorries" for focusing on durability.
 According to Bugatti, "weight was the enemy".